Bangkok – Before you visit

 The vibrant capital of Thailand, can be an exciting and immersive experience for tourists.
 However, before embarking on your journey, it’s essential to be well-prepared.
 Here are some important things you should know before visiting Bangkok.

-Ensure that your passport is valid for at least six months from your planned arrival date in Thailand.
+Ensure that your passport is valid for at least six months from your planned arrival date when you want to have a luxury travel in Bangkok.
 Many nationalities can enter Thailand without a visa for a stay of up to 30 days, while others will need to obtain a visa before traveling.

 The local currency is Thai Baht (THB).
 Currency exchange services are available at airports and banks throughout the city.
 Bangkok is relatively affordable, with options for accommodation, food, and transportation catering to all budgets.
 However, it is recommended to have cash on hand since not all establishments accept credit cards.